isomerpages/moe-bpghs/_links/Admissions.md

 * Member of Band for at least 2 years.
 * Minimum of 2 years playing experience in woodwind, brass or percussion instrument.
 * Outstanding achievements at national or international levels in Band.

+**3. Chinese Orchestra (Boy/Girl)**

+Meet at least one of the following:
+* Demonstrate strong talent and interest in Chinese Orchestra.
+* Minimum of 2 years playing experience in Chinese Orchestra.
+* Outstanding achievements at national or international levels in Chinese Orchestra.

+**4. Malay Language**

+* Achieved consistently good academic results in Malay Language.
+* Active participation in activities related to the use of Malay Language.